juanmarcosmoreno-arch/cowfootR/cran-comments.md

 ## Resubmission

-This is a resubmission to fix the vignette issue identified in the previous submission.

-### Changes made:
-* Moved `cran-comments.Rmd` out of the `vignettes/` directory as it was not intended to be a vignette
+This is a resubmission.
+In this version I have:

+* Removed redundant "Provides functions to" from the Description field
+* Added proper references to IDF (2022) and IPCC (2019) methodologies in Description field using the format: authors (year) "Title" <doi:...> and <https:...>
+* Added missing \value tags to all print methods: print.cf_area_intensity, print.cf_intensity, and print.cf_total
+* Replaced all \dontrun{} with \donttest{} in function examples
+* Fixed file timestamp issues that were causing NOTEs

-### Test environments
+## Test environments

+* local macOS install, R 4.5.1
+* ubuntu-latest (on GitHub Actions), R devel, release
+* windows-latest (on GitHub Actions), R release
-* Local Windows 11, R 4.4.1
+* macOS-latest (on GitHub Actions), R release
-* Win-builder (release and devel)
-* GitHub Actions: Windows, macOS, Ubuntu (release and devel)

-### R CMD check results
+## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release, so there is one NOTE about the new submission.

-### Downstream dependencies
+## Downstream dependencies

 There are currently no downstream dependencies for this package.